Festo-se/cyclonedx-editor-validator/_sources/usage/build-public.rst.txt

     This command creates a redacted version of an SBOM fit for publication.
 It:

     * deletes any *property* (i.e., item in the ``properties`` array of a component) whose name starts with ``internal:`` from all components,
+    * deletes any ``externalReferences`` that are marked as internal by the regex pattern specified by the user, if provided,
     * can optionally delete entire components matching a JSON schema provided by the user.

-    The actions are performed in this order, meaning that *internal* properties will be taken into account when matching the JSON schema.
+    For the deletion of entire components *internal* properties and external references will be taken into account when matching the JSON schema.
     If a component containing nested components is deleted, those nested components are deleted as well.

     .. warning::